cloverfield-tools/cloverfield/README.md

 ## Why Cloverfield?

+> "Simplicity is about subtracting the obvious, and adding the meaningful." - John Maeda

+Developers spend too much time making tech selections that ultimately have very little to do with the app they're building.
+Cloverfield's recommended tech selections are curated by experts who have built many apps used by millions of people.

 Every project has to start somewhere.
 So why not start with a project that already has best-in-class static analysis tools, task runners, easy test framework setup, painless [universal JavaScript application](https://leanpub.com/learn-javascript-react-nodejs-es6/) framework, and just the right number of folders and scaffolds with just the right names?

 ## What should Cloverfield be?

 Cloverfield should be prescriptive about chosing the right tooling, with an emphasis on flexibility looking into the future.
+It should help users make good choices that build on web platform standards that will survive long term, not get thrown away with last year's fashions.

 ## What should Cloverfield not be?